Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 url: /blog/express-genezio-easy-error-free-api-management/
 ---

 Maintaining an API across multiple clients can be a tedious task.
-The task of synchronizing documentation with the underlying code, maintaining consistent data types in requests and responses across the entire system, and managing errors consistently are common hurdles encountered by both backend and frontend software engineers.
-I want to present to you in this article, a very simple yet effective way to answer these questions.
+Some common hurdles are encountered by both backend and frontend software engineers:

+- Synchronizing documentation with the underlying code
+- Maintaining consistent data types in requests and responses across the entire system
+- Managing errors consistently

+In this article, I'll share a really simple but effective method to help you solve these problems.
 We are going to use genezio to make the communication between server and clients easier to use, easier to maintain and less error prone.

 ## The Classic Way